2020–21 Sevilla FC season

 The 2020–21 season was the 114th season in the existence of Sevilla FC and the club's 20th consecutive season in the top flight of Spanish football.
 In addition to the domestic league, Sevilla participated in this season's editions of the Copa del Rey, and the UEFA Super Cup and also participated in the UEFA Champions League.
 The season covered the period from 22 August 2020 to 30 June 2021, with the late start to the season due to the COVID-19 pandemic in Spain.

 Kits

-On 21 May 2018, Sevilla announced a new three-year kit supply contract with American sportswear giant Nike from 2018–2021.
+On 21 May 2018, Sevilla announced a new three-year kit supply contract with American sportswear giant Nike from 2018 to 2021.
 On 4 August 2020, Sevilla FC extended its relationship with kit supplier Nike.
 The current contract, which ends in 2021, will now extend for the 2021–22 season.